 - Choose a pre-approved adoptable road within unincorporated Snohomish County.

 - Federal and state highways, city streets, and private roads are not eligible under Snohomish County's program.
 Check with individual cities and WSDOT Adopt-A-Highway for other programs.

-- Complete an Application Form (PDF) and send it via US mail or email to the Adopt-A-Road Coordinator.
+- Complete an Application Form (PDF) and send it via email or US mail to the Adopt-A-Road Coordinator.
 Contact information is on the sidebar to the right.
 Feel free to call or email questions.